 Boat Crew and Office Staff

 Marcia Spanick, Cook: Back this trip season as our food provisioner for R/V Stenella, Marcia is a surfer, cook, and humanitarian.
 In her off season, Marcia works on local boats and runs a boat yard.

 Kelly Hall, Administrative Assistant: Kelly will be the friendly voice on the phone when you call our field office.
 She will gladly assist you with any information regarding the Wild Dolphin Project (i.e. trips, talks, general information, media relations, etc.).

 Dr. Michelle Green, Research Associate: Dr. Michelle Green graduated with a Ph.D. in integrative biology from Florida Atlantic University in May of 2008.
-She has been spent the past six field seasons with WDP as both a graduate student and research assistant.
+She has been spent past field seasons with WDP as both a graduate student and research assistant.
 Dr. Green’s specialty is in genetics, researching genetic population structure and assigning paternity for our spotted dolphins.
 Her current position is Visiting Research Assistant Professor at the University of Illinois where she studies population genetics, relatedness, and genomics of wildlife.

 Dr. Fabienne Delfour, Research Associate: Dr. Delfour has worked with the Wild Dolphin Project since 1998 and is a co-author and returning colleague with Dr. Herzing.
 Her speciality as a cognitive psychologist and animal behaviorist compliments our work at sea.